Glossary of IT Terms Used by Support Staff

 The process in which email accounts automatically forward messages to each other.
 This creates an unending string of emails between the two accounts.

 A software package that allows a user to manage, send and receive email.
-Pegasus is an example of an email client.
+Outlook is an example of an email client.

 A predefined set of text that is appended to the bottom of each email message that is sent.
 Typically this includes things such as full name, location, and contact information.

 A type of networking architecture.
 It provides standards for the hardware that is necessary to connect multiple computing devices together.
 It uses either coaxial or twisted pair wiring to connect devices.
-It is typically used for LAN communications.
+It is typically used for LAN (local area network) communications.
 It can operate at speeds of 10/100/1000 Mbps.

 A device that connects multiple Ethernet devices or segments of Ethernet networks together.
 It performs filtering and forwarding services.